 Can unilateral contracts be revoked?

-- If the contract is a performance type – where for example the promisor offers $500 to anyone who climbs thirty floors – and the promisee acts upon it, then the contract cannot be revoked.
+- If the contract is a performance type – where, for example, the promisor offers $500 to anyone who climbs thirty floors – and the promisee acts upon it, then the contract cannot be revoked.

 2. Enforceable by contract law

-4. Can be revoked under specific circumstances
+4. It can be revoked under specific circumstances.

 What is a bilateral contract?

-Bilateral agreements are the most common contract type where both the parties promise to perform their contractual obligations.
+Bilateral agreements are the most common contract type where both parties promise to perform their contractual obligations.
 All business contracts are mostly bilateral.

 Here are some key elements that make a valid bilateral contract –